thisfred/val/README.rst

 A validator for arbitrary Python objects.

-Inspired by some of the wonderful ideas in schema_ and flatland_ many of which I outright stole.
+Inspired by some of the wonderful ideas in schema_ and flatland_, many of which I outright stole.

 The goal is to make validation faster than either, while keeping the very pythonic and minimal style of schema_ , at the expense of more advanced